Real and complex multiplication on K3 surfaces via period integration: Introduction

 On~the other hand, a Kummer surface does {\em not\/} inherit real multiplication from the underlying abelian surface~\cite[Remark~3.5.ii)]{EJ14}.
-Nonetheless,~the existence of $K3$~surfaces having real multiplication has long been established by analytic means~\cite[Example~3.4]{vG}.
-In~Theorem~\ref{RMCM_dim}, we generalise these results by giving explicit formulae for the dimensions of the RM and CM loci in the period~space.
+Nonetheless,~the existence of $K3$~surfaces having real multiplication has been established for quite some time by analytic, i.e.\ Hodge-theoretic, means.
+It is known, for instance, that $K3$~surfaces having RM by~$E$ exist for every real quadratic field~$E$.
+The~same is true for every cubic field that is totally~real.
+Note though that these methods do not provide explicit equations for the surfaces found to~exist.
+Cf.~the work \cite{vG} of B.~van~Geemen, in particular~\cite[Proposition~3.3]{vG}.